 When it comes to the content editor experience, Blogger does well in terms of user-friendliness, supported content types, and formatting options.

-On the other hand, this blogging solution doesn’t offer much in terms of design customizations – unless you are comfortable editing HTML.
+On the other hand, this blogging solution doesn’t offer much in terms of design customization – unless you are comfortable editing HTML.
 It also lacks some advanced features like a built-in SEO tool, a listen-to-article feature, and product embeds.

 Webflow